 If something goes wrong your customers will contact you.
 That is how it works.
 However, if you identify an issue before the majority of your customers do, should you wait until they see the issue then contact you?
 Probably not, in fact by publishing your issue whatever that may be, you are making your customers aware that there is an issue, that you are addressing and maybe an approximate time when it might be fixed.
 As long as you place this is a public place, say a support form, forum or blog, your customer has no need to submit a support request.
 This allows your team to focus on resolving the crisis instead of repetitively responding to it.

 Educates, Trains, equips and notifies your staff

 When there is a crisis, how does your internal team including you know about it?
-Obviously the person that discovers it initially knows but what about the rest of the team?
+Obviously, the person that discovers it initially knows but what about the rest of the team?
 Putting a process in place that enforces the documentation is a good practice because it provides awareness for all of your team at the same time.
-It also provides content that your Support Team can reference and point customer to quickly providing the answers and freeing time for the normal support request.
+It also provides content that your Support Team can reference and point a customer to quickly providing the answers and freeing time for the normal support request.

 Now that we have listed some of the reasons, let talk about how to deliver this information.
 Transparency may be the most critical part of this article.
 The importance of transparency cant be stated enough.
 An informed customer may not be a happy one but will be happier than a customer that has an issue and is kept in the dark.
 Delivery can be a simple post or page on your site – likely in the support section.